Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Evaluation

 In this subsection, we investigate whether the robustness of the tested computer vision systems against these transformations can be improved by retraining the affected systems using the violations found by \sys.
 In particular, we borrow the idea of adversarial retraining as a data augmentation technique introduced by Goodfellow et al.~\cite{goodfellow2014explaining} to retrain the ML models on transformed images that induce safety violations.
 We pick VGG-16 for this experiment due to its large number of safety violations (the largest Top-1 loss as shown in Table~\ref{tab:dataset_dnn}).

 We compare the violations found by \sys for the retrained models and the original ones using ten randomly selected images from the ILSVRC test set.
 We use two different training data augmentation strategies: (1) retraining on the safety-violating images generated from \textit{the test images} and (2) retraining on the safety-violating images generated from \textit{different images} than the test images.
 Note that the the second approach is less likely to overfit than the first approach.
 Figure~\ref{fig:retrain} shows the number of violations found for randomly-drawn 10 testing images before and after retraining the VGG-16 with our two tactics.
 The results show that both approaches of retraining described above reduce the number of violations and therefore improve the robustness of the ML model.
-Overall, such retraining reduced the number of violations up to 60.2\% on average for different images.
+In addition to apparent drop of number of violations for retraining on same test images, the number of violations are also reduced by up to 60.2\% for retraining on different images.